The Best Things to Do in Builth Wells

 The macabre part...a well near the monument is where his severed head was washed before being sent on to Edward I at Castle Rhuddlan.
 Not the most pleasant gift to receive, unless you’re a bloodthirsty conqueror in 1282.
 In which case, as standard as an Amazon parcel.

-4. Carp Fishing at Pant-y-Llyn
+5. Carp Fishing at Pant-y-Llyn

-Only a few miles south of Builth Wells is a magical hidden lake, mostly unknown to the world.
-The remote upland lake is situated at the top of a cluster of hills which can be reached in a 4x4 vehicle or by walking approximately ½ a mile from the car park.
+Only a few miles south of Builth Wells is a magical, hidden lake, mostly unknown to the world.
+The remote upland lake is situated at the top of a cluster of hills, which can be reached in a 4x4 vehicle or by walking approximately ½ a mile from the car park.

 Pant-y-Llyn is one of the best fishing lakes in Wales.
 Quiet, picturesque, and teeming with wild carp that’ll put up a real fight.
 It’s the perfect spot to test your angling skills.

 One thing you’ll need to pay attention to is the presence of signal crayfish or “American crawdads”.
-American crawdads, although harmless looking, are little fresh water lobsters that carry a crayfish plague which is deadly to our native species – Astacus astacus.
+American crawdads, although harmless looking, are little freshwater lobsters that carry a crayfish plague which is deadly to our native species – Astacus astacus.
 This plague can be spread from place to place via wet angling equipment, so please be careful.

-5. Mynydd Epynt and Epynt Way
+6. Walk the Mynydd Epynt and Epynt Way

 Mynydd Epynt, translates into English as “mountains crossed by a horse path”.
 This wild upland area of Mid Wales is an ancient mountain plateau and an ideal place to see kites soaring.

 It’s also an active military training landscape, so you may hear mortar blasts echoing through the hills.
-The military areas are heavily signposted so are easy to recognise and steer clear of.
+The military areas are heavily signposted, so are easy to recognise and steer clear of.

-There is a 65km circular path around the perimeter of the military zone which is a beautiful route for walking, horse riding, and mountain biking.
+There is a 65km circular path around the perimeter of the military zone, which is a beautiful route for walking, horse riding, and mountain biking.
 The path crosses high moorland and deep river valleys, offering wonderful views of the surrounding landscape.

 You can find more information about the Epynt Way trail and visitor centre on the Epynt Way website.

-6. Explore Erwood Station Gallery
+7. Explore Erwood Station Gallery

 You’ll be able to see some of the finest paintings, ceramics, woodwork, jewellery, and sculptures in the whole of Wales.
 To top this off, the Erwood Station Gallery tea room has delicious cakes!